meyer-lab-cshl/rnaseq-tutorial/README.md

 analysed them on.
 To achieve this, we will work with contained software environments, using `conda` (which you should all have installed already when you installed [Anaconda](https://www.anaconda.com/products/individual).

+During the lectures, we will build our pipeline from scratch, starting with how to write snakemake rules.
+In the end, we will have built an analysis pipeline for RNAseq including alignment, quality control and differential expression analysis.
+There is also a [homework](HOMEWORK.md) assignment that will ask you to extend the pipeline, evaluate your results and learn how to generate an analysis report.

+## Directory structure
+The files you see in this directory are either part of the pipeline ([Snakemake](Snakemake),[scripts](scripts), [envs](envs)), or contain the example data to run the analysis ([genome](genome), [reads](reads), [samples.txt](samples.txt)).

+## Set-up
 To get started, please install the required software packages before the lectures.
 The set-up is described below.
 If you run into issues with the installation, please let me know BEFORE the first session, so we can resolve any problems before the lectures.